Tags Deployment

 Step 3 - Implement Tags on your Application Frontend

-The next step is to tell Darwinium to start profiling.
-Typically you should do this when your page loads (in the case of a simple page), or when a point of interest (such as a form appearing) is presented to the end user:
+Next, instruct Darwinium to start profiling.
+Typically you should do this when your page loads (in the case of a simple page), or when a point of interest (such as a form appearing) is presented to the end user.

 // On page load